Hand mortar: Naval usage

 In 1872, a work titled Life-boats, Projectiles and Other Means for Saving Life gave an account of a sailor using a hand mortar.
 The hand mortar was described as being able to throw a leaden projectile and a line a distance of 80 yd.
 It, however, doesn't seem to have any direct connection to the military hand mortars of the 17th century, rather being a hand variety of the Manby mortars which were used during the 19th century for throwing lines.

 Inventors

 At least one version of the hand mortar was probably invented by John Tinker in 1681.
 However, his mortar may have been an improvement on an earlier piece.
 A reference to this mortar may have appeared in a work titled Ancient Armour which refers to a tinker's mortar.
-Another account refers to a hand mortar as a cohorn, and attributes its invention to a Dutch engineer, Menno Van Coehoorn, who lived from 1641 to 1704.
+Another account refers to a hand mortar as a coehorn, and attributes its invention to a Dutch engineer, Menno Van Coehoorn, who lived from 1641 to 1704.